-A. If you have reviewed our program statement and application guidelines and still have questions about where your idea for a research project falls within the program, feel free to email us at largegrants@spencer.org.
+A: If you have reviewed our program statement and application guidelines and still have questions about whether your idea for a research project falls within this program, feel free to email us at smallgrants@spencer.org for guidance.
+While we are not able to provide feedback on proposal drafts, we are happy to answer questions by email.